You can find so many traditional Ghanian favorites at a local market © Merten Snijders / Getty Images

 Where to try it: Akpeteshie can be found at most local roadside pubs.

-While Ghana is a meat-heavy country when it comes to food, vegetarians and vegans have plenty of options to choose from when visiting the country.
+While Ghana is a meat-heavy country when it comes to food, vegetarians and vegans have plenty of options to choose from.
 Even Ghana’s most popular dishes can be meatless upon request.
 Many restaurant dishes are made to order, leaving room to substitute certain ingredients if needed.
 In the capital, Accra, and various cities beyond, vegan and vegetarian restaurants exist to cater to dairy and meat-free diets.

 Vegan and vegetarian restaurants to check out around Ghana include Tatale Vegan Restaurant, Mahorgany and Purple Cafe in Accra; Baobab Vegetarian Moringa Restaurant in Cape Coast; and Saarnak Vegetarian Food and Health Shop in Kumasi.